Stourport Camera Club Competition Rules

 -

-Each member may submit a maximum of three images in each class of competition.
+Each member may submit a maximum of four images at each event unless otherwise stated in the rules.

 -

-Images should be labelled with numbers one to three.
-In the event of a large number of entries, and at the sole discretion of the competition secretary, all images numbered three may be omitted.
+Images should be labelled with numbers one to four.
+In the event of a large number of entries, and at the sole discretion of the competition secretary, all images numbered four or possibly even three may be omitted.

 -